RL449/SonarAnalysis/README.md

 This program has been converted from MATLAB code (written by Grant Milne and Dylan Wilford) into C++.
 It is designed to use multithreading to make data processing more time-efficient and available on Windows platforms, without requiring a MATLAB license.
+Note: Save this as a file that allows non-ASCII characters, i.e. Unicode (UTF-8 without signature) - Codepage 65001 in Visual Studio.

 This program reads from a directory of .wav files and produces a .csv file containing the following columns: